 Help Speed Alzheimer’s Research!

-Gene influence on susceptibility has also been flagged in leprosy, fungal infections, Lyme disease, leishmaniasis, syphilis, HIV, malaria, influenza, and other infections.
-Even kuru, a paralyzing prion infection– as some believe AD to also be –has been reported to be blocked by a particular gene mutation.
+Gene influence on susceptibility has also been flagged in leprosy, fungal infections, Lyme disease, leishmaniasis, toxoplasma, syphilis, HIV, malaria, influenza, and other infections.
+Even kuru, a paralyzing prion infection—as some believe AD to also be—has been reported to be blocked by a particular gene mutation.

 Could AD germs transmitted through semen mimic genetics?

 Men infected with Zika or HIV can transmit those viruses via semen or sperm to female partners.
-If the resultant infection of the fetus is silent for years, its harmful effects on the child’s brain during adult life can produce disease which will be wrongly attributed to genetic factors.
-In like fashion, the AG could be transmitted through semen or sperm, create effects years later, and thus create the appearance of genetic factors at work.
+If the resultant infection enters the fetus but is silent for years, its harmful effects on the child’s brain during adult life can produce disease.
+This could be wrongly attributed to genetic factors from the parents.
+In like fashion, the AG could be transmitted through semen or sperm, create effects years later, and thus create the misleading appearance of genetic factors at work causing AD.

 How to increase funding for Alzheimer’s germ research